cuong-tran/tachiyomiJ2K/README.md

 Plus some new features in this fork such as:
 * New Manga details screens, themed by their manga covers
-* Combine 2 pages while reading into a single one for a better tablet experince
+* Combine 2 pages while reading into a single one for a better tablet experience
 * An expanded toolbar for easier one handed use (with the option to reduce the size back down)
 * Floating searchbar to easily start a search in your library or while browsing
 * Library redesigned as a single list view: See categories listed in a vertical view, that can be collasped or expanded with a tap